Xander354/usdCPPTutorials/README.md

 <summary>Setting up the project</summary>
 No build scripts or anything nice right now, maybe later.
 For now this is just a VS2022 project (src->CPPUSDProj).

-If everything's setup correctly you should be able to open the project in VS2022 and change a few settings, then build.
+If everything's setup correctly you should be able to open the project "CPPUSDProj" in VS2022 and change a few settings, then build.
 The settings that need changing are include and library directories.
 Everything else <i>should</i> be setup.
 - In Properties (Make sure the configuation is all versions and platform is `x64`)
   - C/C++